Eastman, Georgia: Peabody School

 Peabody School, also known as Peabody High School, is an historic school building located on Herman Avenue in Eastman, Georgia.
 Built in 1938, it was designed by Eastman-born American architect Edward Columbus Hosford, who is noted for the courthouses and other buildings that he designed in Florida, Georgia and Texas.
 In the days of segregation, it was an all-black public school.
 It was closed in 1970 and its students were integrated into Dodge County High School and other formerly all-white public schools in Dodge County.

 On November 20, 2004, the building was added to the National Register of Historic Places.
 It was then vacant and in private ownership.

+Transportation

+Aviation

+The Heart of Georgia Regional Airport (ICAO: KEZM, FAA LID: EZM) serves as a general aviation airport in Eastman, on the city's eastern edge near SR 46.
+The airport was built in 1966 to accommodate the expanding business needs of Stuckey's.
+The airport is home to Middle Georgia State University's Georgia Aviation Center, the only state-supported aviation college in Georgia.